xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-extension.md

 ---
 > Katalon TestOps CI is an easier way to execute Katalon Studio tests remotely or schedule remote Katalon Studio execution.
 See [Test Planning Overview](https://docs.katalon.com/katalon-analytics/docs/kt-remote-execution.html) for detailed information.

-This tutorial shows you the step-by-step guide on installing and running Katalon for Azure DevOps for Web UI testing.
+This tutorial shows you the step-by-step guide on installing and running Katalon with Azure DevOps for Web UI testing.
 Refer to this [Sample pipeline](https://github.com/katalon-studio-samples/azure-devops-extension-samples) on Github for your reference.

 ## Azure DevOps Extension for Linux

-Azure DevOps extension is available on Linux.
+The Azure DevOps extension is available on Linux.
 This extension was tested on Ubuntu 16.0.4 and Ubuntu 18.04.
-For CI using this version, you are highly recommended to use our [Sample script](https://github.com/katalon-studio-samples/azure-devops-extension-samples/blob/master/azure-pipelines.yml) on Github.
+For continuous integration using this version, we recommend our sample scripts on Github: [Azure DevOps sample script](https://github.com/katalon-studio-samples/azure-devops-extension-samples/blob/master/azure-pipelines.yml).

-## Installation
+## Katalon for Azure DevOps Installation

-* Go to Visual Studio Market Place and get the free extension of [Katalon for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=katalon-llc.katalon&ssr=false#overview) for installation.
+* Go to the Visual Studio Market Place, download and install the free extension of [Katalon for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=katalon-llc.katalon&ssr=false#overview) for installation.
-* For running UI tests on Azure Pipelines, you may need to adjust the screen resolution (See Microsoft documentation on [Setting screen resolution](https://docs.microsoft.com/en-us/azure/devops/pipelines/test/ui-testing-considerations?view=azure-devops&tabs=mstest#setting-screen-resolution)).
-You're recommended to install the [Screen Resolution Utility](https://marketplace.visualstudio.com/items?itemName=ms-autotest.screen-resolution-utility-task#overview) extension from Visual Studio Marketplace.
-Please take a look at our [Usage example](https://github.com/duyluonganh/kat-download-file/blob/master/azure-pipelines.yml) of running a Katalon Studio test on Github for more details.
+* To run UI tests on Azure Pipelines, you might need to adjust the screen resolution (See Microsoft documentation on [Setting screen resolution](https://docs.microsoft.com/en-us/azure/devops/pipelines/test/ui-testing-considerations?view=azure-devops&tabs=mstest#setting-screen-resolution)).
+You can also install the [Screen Resolution Utility](https://marketplace.visualstudio.com/items?itemName=ms-autotest.screen-resolution-utility-task#overview) extension from the Visual Studio Marketplace.
+See our Github example on how to run a Katalon Studio test: [Azure DevOps Usage example](https://github.com/duyluonganh/kat-download-file/blob/master/azure-pipelines.yml).

 ## Configuration steps